artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2019-05-04-rubyish-flyweight.md

 As Wikipedia says: "In computer programming, flyweight is a software design pattern.
 A flyweight is an object that minimizes memory usage by sharing as much data as possible with other similar objects; it is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory.
 Often some parts of the object state can be shared, and it is common practice to hold them in external data structures and pass them to the objects temporarily when they are used."

-Commonly in most languages this pattern is [implemented](https://sourcemaking.com/design_patterns/flyweight/python/1) using a factory, an abstract class and inheritance of that class.
+Commonly in most languages, this pattern is [implemented](https://sourcemaking.com/design_patterns/flyweight/python/1) using a factory, an abstract class, and inheritance of that class.
 In Ruby, it may be implemented less noisy.
 Due to the fact that Object.new is not a special language construct, but just a method we are able to have our own class constructor serve as a factory, just overriding it.
 Below you can see how it works.